novuhq/novu/apps/api/README.md

 ### How to Run

-The `npm run migration` script is present in the `package.json` to ensure script changes are DRY, consistent, and repeatable.
+The `npm run migration` script is available in the `package.json` to ensure script changes are DRY and consistent.
 This script is included in user-facing communications such as our documentation and release notes, and the script naming therefore MUST remain stable.

 The path to the migration to run is passed as a positional argument to the script.
 For example, to run the Add Integration Identifier script, we would enter the following: